stephanelatil/P-Sharp-Lang/README.md

 ## Language Syntax

-P#'s syntax draws inspiration from C# to provide a familiar environment for developers.
+P#'s syntax draws inspiration from C#, Python (and Rust types) to provide a familiar environment for developers.
 Here's a quick example of variable declaration, function definition and function call:

 ```rust
 // Variable declaration